 - decaying teeth

 - bone fragility

 Malnutrition can be caused by vitamin deficiencies, so those on limited diets (for example, vegetarians) need to make sure that they are getting enough of the vitamins they need.

 People with alcohol addiction are also more susceptible to malnutrition due to vitamin deficiencies because excessive alcohol use can interfere with the body’s vitamin absorption.
 Older adults are also at higher risk for malnutrition because decreased appetite is common.

 If you suspect you are dehydrated or malnourished, see your doctor right away.

 Chapped lips can usually be treated at home.
 The first step is to make sure that your lips have enough moisture.
 This can be accomplished by:

 - using a humidifier at home

 - avoiding cold weather conditions or wrapping your mouth with a scarf

 Sun exposure can also cause chapped lips, especially as you age.
-Apply a lip balm that contains a minimum SPF of 15 before heading outdoors.
-The balm itself helps to moisturize the lips, while the sunscreen minimizes further drying effects.
+Apply a lip balm that contains a minimum SPF 15 before heading outdoors.
+The balm helps to moisturize the lips and the sunscreen minimizes further drying effects.